RJFerguson/react-loading-decorator/README.md

 # React loading decorator

-A small library that decorates the React render method to simplify loading handling
+A small library that decorates the React render method to simplify loading handling and includes a customizeable loader

 ## Installation